sunesimonsen/7W17732/Readme.md

 Finally we will make an <a href="http://api.jquery.com/jQuery.ajax/">AJAX</a> call to the Spring authenticate method on the server.

-Added the following click method to the view:
+Add the following *click* method to the view:

     click : function () {
     	var that = this;